thinhpham0702/8-Week-SQL-Challenge/Case Study #5 - Data Mart/SQL Solutions.md

 | Middle Aged  | 1164847640 | 1141853348 | -22994292   | -1.97       |
 | Young Adults | 801806528  | 794417968  | -7388560    | -0.92       |

+- The highest negative impact in sales metrics performance in 2020 for the 12 week before and after period was Unknown age_band, corresponding to a decrease of 3.34%

 ### - demographic